Why does the FCC prohibiting the use of wireless microphones in the 700 MHz Band?

 You may continue to use wireless microphones (and similar devices) that operate on other broadcast frequencies.
 Microphones and similar devices with cords are not affected.

 How can I find out if my wireless microphone uses frequencies in the 700 MHz Band?

 Some wireless microphones (and similar devices) are marked with the frequency the device uses.
 If information on the device indicates that it operates on frequencies between 698 and 806 MHz, then the device uses 700 MHz spectrum and may not be used.

 In addition, the FCC’s website provides information about which wireless microphones currently operate in the 700 MHz band.
 Consumers may use this site to look up their equipment by manufacturer and determine if their particular equipment operates in the 700 MHz band.
 The website also includes information about how to contact manufacturers about wireless microphone equipment.
-In addition, you may call the FCC at 1-888-CALL-FCC (1-888-225-5322) where staff will be able to help you determine if your equipment is affected.

 If my wireless microphone is licensed under Part 74 rules, can I continue using my 700 MHz Band wireless microphone?

 No. Wireless microphones (and similar devices) – licensed or unlicensed – may NOT operate in the 700 MHz Band.
 The prohibition against the use of wireless microphones in the 700 MHz band could have taken effect sooner if harmful interference was caused by its use or if notice was given sooner than the deadline by the FCC for users to cease operations in the 700 MHz Band as requested by public safety officials.